Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Introduction

 \subsection{Contributions and Structure of this Paper}

-This paper provides a tutorial and comprehensive survey on the state-of-the-arts research on PMN that realizes JCAS technology in mobile networks.
-Different to some existing overview articles~\cite{RN32, RN14, 7782415, RN15, article4,liu2019joint,Hassanien_2019, 8828016,8828030,Feng20,Ma20}, we focus on JCAS techniques that are tailored to cellular/mobile networks, by providing a clear picture on what the PMN will look like and how it may be evolved from the current communication-only network from the viewpoints of both infrastructure and technology.
-Based on our own extensive research experience and outputs, this article also provides many more technical details on JCAS technologies, particularly on the receiver side processing.
-In this tutorial and survey, we consider mobile-specific JCAS challenges and solutions, associated with heterogeneous network architecture and components, sophisticated mobile signal format, and complicated signal propagation environment.
+This paper provides a comprehensive survey on the state-of-the-art research on PMN that realizes JCAS technology in mobile networks. \bb{different from some existing overview articles~\cite{RN32, RN14, 7782415, RN15, article4,liu2019joint,Hassanien_2019, 8828016,8828030,Feng20,Ma20,luong2021radio}, as elaborated on in Table \ref{tab-compdiff}, we focus on JCAS techniques that are tailored to cellular/mobile networks, and provide in-depth review, observations, and insights from the signal-processing perspective.
+This paper is distinctive in terms of its main topics of coverage, as can be clearly seen from Table \ref{tab-compdiff}.} Based on our own extensive research experience and outputs, this article intends to provide a clear picture on what the PMN will look like and how it may evolve from the current communication-only network from the viewpoints of both infrastructure and technology.
+It also provides many more technical details on JCAS technologies, particularly on the receiver side processing.
+More specifically, in this survey, we consider mobile-network-specific JCAS challenges and solutions, associated with heterogeneous network architecture and components, sophisticated mobile signal format, and complicated signal propagation environment.
 We refer to complicated mobile signals as those with modulations of orthogonal frequency-division multiple access (OFDMA) and multiuser-MIMO (or spatial division multiple access, SDMA).
-We discuss major challenges and required changes to system infrastructure for the paradigm shift from communication-only mobile network to PMN with integrated communication and sensing, and provide a comprehensive review on existing technologies and open research problems, to address these challenges within the framework of PMN.
+We discuss major challenges and required changes to system infrastructure for the paradigm shift from communication-only mobile network to PMN with integrated communication and sensing, and provide a comprehensive review of existing technologies and open research problems, in order to address these challenges within the framework of PMN.